FrancoBollo17/Smart-traffic-light/README.md

 Real‑time visualization of audio spectrum and detection confidence

-Support for multiple emergency vehicles (fire trucks, police)
+Support for multiple emergency vehicles  (fire trucks, police) and in different countries with different sirens

-🤝 Contributing
-Contributions are welcome!
-Please:

-Fork the repository

-Create a feature branch

-Commit your changes

-Open a Pull Request

 📄 License
-This project is licensed under the MIT License – see the LICENSE file for details.
+This project is licensed under the MIT License

 🙏 Acknowledgements
 UrbanSound8K for non-siren audio samples